evert/push-please/draft-pot-prefer-push.md

 # Using with "preload" relationship types

-{{W3C.CR-preload-20171026}} defines a "preload" relationship type, that an origin can use to inform a client to start fetching a resource, or a proxy to initiate a HTTP/2 push.
+{{W3C.CR-preload-20171026}} defines a "preload" relationship type.
+This relationship type can be used by an origin to inform a client or intermediate to start fetching a resource, or a proxy to initiate a HTTP/2 push.

 Clients interacting with servers or proxies implementing "preload" could discard `Prefer-Push: preload`, as it would be a no-op, but this is not